artiya4u/fast-filler/icons/README.md

 # Icon Assets

-This directory contains the icon assets for the Fix Filler Chrome extension.
+This directory contains the icon assets for the Fast Filler Chrome extension.

 ## Files